samuelroland/prjs/README.md

 The goal is to finish all these todos during the holidays of summer 2024 to make PRJS really stable and ready for the next semester.

 ### Project history
-- `22.05.2024` -> `12.06.2024`: a group of 3 students: [@samuelroland](https://github.com/samuelroland), [@CamilleKoestli](https://github.com/CamilleKoestli) and [@GuilhermePintodac](https://github.com/GuilhermePintodac) developed the original version for a WEB course lab.
+- `2024-05-22` -> `2024-06-12`: a group of 3 students: [@samuelroland](https://github.com/samuelroland), [@CamilleKoestli](https://github.com/CamilleKoestli) and [@GuilhermePintodac](https://github.com/GuilhermePintodac) developed the original version for a WEB course lab.
 They released and presented the project on the last day.
 See `presentation` folder for more details.
-[See project at commit 364366f905b61449da6a1bc5f8744a02037337e4](https://github.com/samuelroland/prjs/tree/364366f905b61449da6a1bc5f8744a02037337e4)
+[See the project at the time of the lab's release 364366f905b61449da6a1bc5f8744a02037337e4](https://github.com/samuelroland/prjs/tree/364366f905b61449da6a1bc5f8744a02037337e4)
-- `18.06.2024`: reupload of the private repository publicly on GitHub under `samuelroland/prjs`, to develop further changes in preparation of the WEB exam on the 21.06.2024.
+- `2024-06-18`: reupload of the private repository publicly on GitHub under `samuelroland/prjs`, to develop further changes in preparation of the WEB exam on the 2024-06-21.
 The project is in waiting of school approval to release it under a Free license.
 We might move the repository on Codeberg at the same time if it makes sense.
 The project might be used the next semester (S2 2024) by our teacher.
+- `2024-08-16`: [@samuelroland](https://codeberg.org/samuelroland) released the first version on npmjs.com.
+Before this, he continued to fix a few bugs, implement a partial list system, add a build system, try to write some automated tests, and write a CHANGELOG.md.

 ## Presentation
 You can see our slides for the lab release in [`presentation`](presentation/README.md)

 ## Contribution
-This project is not opened to contributions until we can get apply a free software license.
+This project is not opened to contributions until we can apply a free software license.
 But you can contribute to the exos repository [samuelroland/WEB-training](https://github.com/samuelroland/WEB-training) !

 ## License
 All rights reserved for now.
 All contributors are okay to release it as a free software but we need to wait until we can get the approval of the school as it was developed at school...
 Coming in September-October 2024 I hope!